 A spec assay works by following a reaction as it progresses from substrates to products.
-For this to be meaningful there must be a shift in the absorbance spectrum (or a spectral shift) of the biochemicals present indicating that a change has taken place.
+For this to be meaningful, there must be a shift in the absorbance spectrum (or a spectral shift) of the biochemicals present that indicates that a change has taken place.
 By setting the spec to monitor a certain wavelength range, you can track the progress of the reaction by the disappearance of substrates or the appearance of products.
 Monitoring a reaction in real-time is a kinetic assay.
 An end-point assay is when you run the reaction for a pre-determined length of time but then treat the sample in some way before returning to the spec experiment.

-As an example, I’m going to use something I studied from back in my own graduate days – glucose-6-phosphate dehydrogenase.
-In this G6PDH reaction, glucose-6-phosphate (G6P) and oxidized nicotinamide adenine dinucleotide phosphate (NADP+) react to form 6-phosphoglucono-δ-lactone (6PGδL) and reduced nicotinamide adenine dinucleotide phosphate (NADPH).
+As an example, I’m going to use something I studied from back in my own graduate days —glucose-6-phosphate dehydrogenase (G6PDH).
+In this reaction, glucose-6-phosphate (G6P) and oxidized nicotinamide adenine dinucleotide phosphate (NADP+) react to form 6-phosphoglucono-?-lactone (6PG?L) and reduced nicotinamide adenine dinucleotide phosphate (NADPH).
 NADP+ absorbs negligibly at a wavelength of 340 nm, whereas NADPH absorbs strongly at this same wavelength (see diagram 1).

 For a simple spec enzyme assay, certain components need to be present:

-• Other substrate(s): If they are part of the reaction, other substrates need to be there; otherwise, the biochemical reaction simply will not take place.
-With G6PDH, this was G6P; NADP+ would not have reacted to form NADPH had G6P not been present.
+- Other substrate(s).
+If they are part of the reaction, other substrates need to be there.
+Otherwise, the biochemical reaction simply will not take place.
+With G6PDH, this was G6P.
+NADP+would not have reacted to form NADPH had G6P not been present.

-• Buffer: For consistency, you will want a final assay volume made of a pH-specific buffer, so that 1) there is enough “room” (volume) for all the assay components to be added at the highest expected concentrations of each, and 2) your enzyme is kept at the optimum pH and ionic strength for the reaction you are monitoring.
+- For consistency, you will want a final assay volume made of a pH-specific buffer, so that 1) there is enough “room” (volume) for all the assay components to be added at the highest expected concentrations of each, and 2) your enzyme is kept at the optimum pH and ionic strength for the reaction you are monitoring.
 For my G6PDH assay, this was always a 200 µL final volume in a 96-well microplate.

 Notice that I have not even attempted to suggest any concentrations of substrates or other assay components, or the assay pH.
 This is all part of your individual optimization process.
-Looking through the literature at previous studies involving your enzyme will give you a starting point, but from there it is a process of scientific trial and error – or optimization, as it is commonly referred to – to determine what conditions work best for you.
+Looking through the literature at previous studies involving your enzyme will give you a starting point, but from there it is a process of scientific trial and error—or optimization, as it is commonly referred to—to determine what conditions work best for you.

 Another word on assay temperature: your temperature of interest may or may not be the same at which your host organism normally lives.
 For a human enzyme, the automatic assumption may be 37 °C, but bear in mind that the dynamics of an enzyme in vitro are far different than they are in a living cell at physiological conditions.
-Yes – at some point you may want, or need, to assay your enzyme at your organism’s living temperature for the purposes of physiological relevance, but that may not be your primary goal.
+Yes, at some point you may want, or need, to assay your enzyme at your organism’s living temperature for the purposes of physiological relevance but that may not be your primary goal.

 The vessel in which the enzymatic reaction is mixed and monitored could be anything from the small well of a transparent 96-well microplate, to a 1 mL or 2 mL cuvette, depending on the equipment at your disposal.
-In this vessel, mix all the components except for one – the enzyme (or one of the substrates critical to the reaction).
+In this vessel, mix all the components except for one—the enzyme (or one of the substrates critical to the reaction).
 This will depend on any specialized kinetic measurements you might be interested in.
 But realize that upon addition of that final component, your enzyme reaction begins immediately!
 As such, you need to have a measure of speed and dexterity.